Comparing Secoo (SECO) and Its Peers

-Secoo (NASDAQ: SECO) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Secoo to similar companies based on the strength of its valuation, dividends, institutional ownership, profitability, earnings, analyst recommendations and risk.
+Secoo (NASDAQ: SECO) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Secoo to similar businesses based on the strength of its profitability, risk, valuation, earnings, institutional ownership, dividends and analyst recommendations.

-15.4% of Secoo shares are owned by institutional investors.
-Comparatively, 41.6% of shares of all “Retail stores, not elsewhere classified” companies are owned by institutional investors.
-13.5% of shares of all “Retail stores, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares Secoo and its competitors’ net margins, return on equity and return on assets.
+This table compares Secoo and its peers’ net margins, return on equity and return on assets.

 |Net Margins